-Federal tax laws require the San Diego County Regional Airport Authority to report certain expenses and reimbursements it pays on employees' behalf as taxable income.
-The Authority may, when approved and authorized, offset the employee's tax liability.
-Any Authority offset of an employee's tax liability will be limited to the actual tax liability up to a maximum amount not to exceed 30% of the employee's base salary.
-The Authority cannot be responsible for the correct preparation of an employees' tax returns.
+- (a) The Authority may, when approved and authorized, offset the employee's tax liability.
+Any Authority offset of an employee's tax liability will be limited to the actual tax liability up to a maximum amount not to exceed 30% of the employee's base salary. - (b) The Authority will not be responsible for the correct preparation of an employees' tax returns.
 Employees are responsible for determining their own eligibility to deduct specific moving expenses and for determining the year in which they are deductible.
 Employees should refer to IRS Publication #521 for the applicable tax year.